Policy and Procedure

 Urban Saints will usually acknowledge formal complaints in writing within 5 working days.
 The People Lead or other designated member of the National Leadership Team (NLT) will then investigate and contact the complainant within 10 working days to clarify concerns and to seek a resolution.
 We may call a meeting either in person, or remotely by Zoom, with the complainant.
 The complainant may be accompanied to this meeting and should inform Urban Saints of the identity of their companion in advance.
 The companion is present to observe and support the complainant but should not play an active role in the meeting.

 In certain circumstances, Urban Saints may need to refuse a request for a particular individual to attend any such meeting – for example, if there is a conflict of interest.
 If this is the case, the Urban Saints will notify the complainant as soon as they are aware, so that the complainant has the opportunity to arrange alternative accompaniment.

-3.3 Formal Complaint to Trustee Board
+Step 3) Procedure for escalating a Formal Complaint to Trustee Board

 If the complainant wishes to appeal the outcome of their formal complaint and take matters to the next stage, they should inform the Chair of Trustees in writing within 14 days by sending a letter to Chair of Trustees, Urban Saints, Kestin House, 45 Crescent Road, Luton, LU2 0AH.